-- (a) Identification and Listing of Heritage Sites and preparation of a heritage list. - (b) Documenting of the above Sites in a Proforma, along with Grading of Sites / Places. - (c) Uploading documentation on MMR-HCS web site
+- (a) Identification and Listing of Heritage Sites and preparation of a heritage list. - (b) Documenting of the above Sites in prescribed proforma, along with Grading of Sites / Places. - (c) Uploading the detail documentation in proforma formats on MMR-HCS web site